-HOW TO RAISE YOUR 1ST DIGIT (BASIC SKILLS):
+HOW TO RAISE YOUR MATH PLACEMENT SCORE

-Raising the second digit is done by working on ALEKS, an online learning program.
-The ALEKS program is used to raise the second digit to a "2", "3" or "4" (depending on your major).
+Raising the math placement score is done by working on ALEKS, an online learning program.
+The ALEKS program is used to raise the math placement score to a "2", "3" or "4" (depending on your major).
 The ALEKS activation code can be purchased at the bookstore or online.
 Once the ALEKS activation code has been purchased, visit the Math Workshop and we will walk you through the initial set-up of ALEKS and get your started on the initial assessment.
 If you want to purchase the activation code online at the Workshop, we can definitely help you with this also.
-The initial set-up and assessment typically is done in the Math Workshop, and typically takes 1 to 1.5 hours during this visit.
+The initial set-up and assessment typically is done in the Math Workshop, and typically takes 1 to 1.25 hours during this visit.
 The final assessment is also typically done in the Math Workshop once you have mastered 100% of the topics.
 All other work on ALEKS can be done from any computer with internet capabilities both on or off campus.
 This process can also be done during the summer, even if you are not local to the Wittenberg campus.
 We can help you set up the program over the phone so please give us a call during the summer business hours and we can get you set up!
 Please have a credit card handy and a computer with Internet access available for when you call.

 Riaisng your placement score to a “4” via ALEKS takes quite a bit of time.
 Students who need to raise their score to a "4" have two options: work on ALEKS as described above, or take MATH 120Q Elementary Funcations (Pre-Calculus).